learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 ## Learning Goals

 - Describe the functionality of arguments
-- Define methods that accept arguments
+- Define a method that accepts arguments
 - Recognize the difference between arguments and parameters

 ## Introduction

+In the real world, many interactions have a "template" behavior that is applied to every interaction, but they change only slightly depending on a tiny factor.
-In the real world, many interactions are customized or specific to our day-to-day experiences.
-For example, if you go to a coffee shop, they may take down your name to call up your order when it's ready.
-If visit a doctor's office, they may call your name when it's your turn to be seen.
-Variables that we experience in real life often need to be translated into to programs.

-In the example of the doctor's office or the coffee shop they have a "template" behavior that they apply to everyone, but that they change only slightly depending on the particular customer or patient.
-Methods can also be written to have a "template" of shared activity but which can be changed just a little bit depending on some particular data.
+For example, if you go to a coffee shop, they may take down **your** name to call up your order when it's ready.
+If you visit a doctor's office, they may call **your** name when it's your turn to be seen.
+Methods can also be written to have a "template" of shared activity, but this activity can be changed just a little bit depending on some particular variation in data.

 The particular bits that make the change are called "arguments."

-## Describe the functionality of arguments
+## Describe the Functionality of Arguments

 When we log into email, social media, or any other user-based platform, what do we normally see after logging in?